-The 18th intercalibration of invertebrates in the ICP Waters programme had contribution from three laboratories.
+The 20th intercalibration of invertebrates in the ICP Waters programme had contribution from two laboratories.
 The biological intercalibration is important for harmonising biological material/databases and will be of high value in programmes where community analyses is in focus or where the ecological status should be stated, like EU Water Framework Directive.
 The biological intercalibration under the ICP Waters programme is a unique test, as it operates on a species level.

-The laboratories identified a very high portion of the individuals in the test samples, > 95 % of the total number of species.
+The laboratories identified a high proportion of the individuals in the test samples, 93 % of the total number of species was correctly identified.
 Few faults were recorded on genus level.
-The mean Quality assurance index ranged between 96.0 and 97.1, well above the value 80 - indicating acceptable taxonomic work.
-None of the participants did misidentifications that could result in a wrong acidity index, based on the Raddum score (Raddum et al., 1988).
+The mean Quality assurance index ranged between 86.1 and 96.2 well above the value 80 - indicating acceptable taxonomic work.